UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_file_transfer_using_rsync.md

 The files can now be found in [your wharf folder](wharf.md).

-## 5. Tranfer files from Bianca to you local computer
+## 5. Transfer files from Bianca to you local computer

+!!! note "This will copy all folders in your wharf"

+    This command below will copy all folders in your [wharf](wharf.md) folder to your local computer.

+    This assumes that:

+    - there is no sensitive data in your [wharf](wharf.md) folder
+    - there is few data in your [wharf](wharf.md) folder

+    We assume:

+    - you know how to handle sensitive data
+    - your follow good [wharf](wharf.md) hygiene,
+      i.e. your [wharf](wharf.md) folder is mostly empty most of the time

+    Hence, the commands below are great!

 On your local computer, do: